joseantonio11/practicalMachineLearningCoursera/practicalMachineLearningCourseProject.md

 ```

 ## Data Processing:
-### Check for NAs and remove NAs from the training data
+### Check for NAs and remove NAs from the training dataset
-Training data has missing NAs:
+Training dataset has missing NAs:

 ```r
 sum(is.na(training))  # total NAs in training data